Medowie

 AreaSearch assessment of residential development activity positions Medowie among the top 25% of areas assessed nationwide

-Future projections estimate Medowie to add 4,975 residents by 2041.
+Looking ahead, Medowie is expected to grow by 3,746 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development